vishal-m25/Obsidian/Learnings/java/java.md

 ### Stream API
-- Sequence of elements from a source.
+- Sequence of elements from a source to destination.
 - Supports function-style operations
 - Not a data structure and does not store elements in any format.
 - Operation are executed only when terminal operation is invoked.